navanodonavan/navanodonavan/README.md

 ## Current Focus
 - Leveraging 15+ years of experience trading equities and options to build intelligent trading systems that learn, adapt, and evolve with changing market conditions.

+## Capstone Project
+- Designing a Market Regime Detection framework using machine learning to classify volatility and structural shifts, enabling adaptive parameter optimization for short-term trading strategies.

 ## Featured Projects

 - **Trade Tracker App**